 Birthplace of both the Declaration of Independence and the Constitution

-Independence Hall is open 365 days a year.
+Independence Hall is open every day of the year, excluding Christmas.
 Hours vary by season.

 Tickets are required for admission.
 Free, walk-up tickets are available for pick up at the Independence Visitor Center on the day of your visit starting at 8:30 a.m.
 Arrive early — during the busy season, tickets are often gone by 1 p.m.

 To guarantee a ticket and to avoid waiting in the walk-up ticket line, consider purchasing timed tickets ($1.50 each) in advance, either by phone or online.
-Click here for more information about tickets.
+For more information and to reserve tickets, click the button below.

-Independence Hall is located at the sout side of Chestnut Street between 5th and 6th Streets.
+Independence Hall is located on the south side of Chestnut Street between 5th and 6th streets.

 They risked everything — “their lives, their fortune and their sacred honor.”
 During the blistering summer of 1776, 56 courageous men gathered at the Pennsylvania State House and defied the King of England.
 Eleven years later, representatives from 12 states gathered to shape the U.S. Constitution, finally creating one unified nation.

 The guided tour of Independence Hall, led by National Park rangers, begins in the courtroom where lawyers from opposing sides shared tables and law books.